 Hi I’m David and I’ve played golf for as long as I can remember; quite literally.
 I started out at eight years old and twenty years later I’m still enjoying the game as much as I ever have.

 Although at times it’s had me ripping my hair out, golf is a beautiful sport that’s given me so many great memories.
 I use IvyGolf as a platform to help me share years of golfing experience.
 If I can use the site to encourage just one person to pick up some clubs and play their first round of golf, that’s enough for me; the rest is just a bonus.

-If you have any questions, don’t hesitate to get in touch with me at [email protected].
-I try my best to get back to as many emails as I can, if I can’t help, someone from the Ivy Golf Editorial Team usually can.
+If you have any questions, don’t hesitate to get in touch with me at [email protected] I try my best to get back to as many emails as I can.
+Alternatively, contact the good folk from the Editorial Team via [email protected].

 How it all Began

 I owe everything I know about golf to my father.
 He bought me my first set of clubs for my eighth birthday, a day I’ll never forget.
 The weather wasn’t beautiful, but it was good enough for my dad to take me down to his local course and try my new sticks!

 Of course, we didn’t count the score but I’ll never forget that tingle I got when I hit a sweet one right down the middle.
 From then on I was hooked!
 My father was an avid golfer and golfed most weekends with his buddies, but he always had the time to play a round with his son.

 As I grew older and my love for the game blossomed, naturally I began to take it more seriously.
 Realizing my own ambitions for golf, combined with teenage hormonal mayhem taught me a lot about myself and a lot about my father.
 My dad would be the first to congratulate me after I’d pure a drive down the fairway and the first to jump in the rough and find my when I didn’t.